ramborra/Deep-Learning/README.md

  The goal of this assignment is to train a Word2Vec skip-gram model over Text8 data.

  ## Achieved a loss of 3.355148 for 100000 steps.

+ The goal of this assignment is to train a Word2Vec CBOW model over Text8 data.

+ ## Achieved a loss of 2.712092 for 100000 steps.